kidod-5/COMP333-Synthesizer-Plug-In/StyleGuide.md

 ### File Headers

-Each file must begin with a block comment that explains its purpose, what it contains, and any dependencies.
+Each file must begin with a block comment that explains its purpose, what it contains, and any dependencies (and potentially library tools?).

 **Example:**
 ```python